ViLab-UCSD/OpenRooms/README.md

 ![config](https://vilab-ucsd.github.io/ucsd-openrooms/index_files/config.png)

-**News**: We currently only release the rendered images of the dataset.
-All ground-truths will be released in a few days.
-The dataset creation pipeline will also be released soon.

 ## Rendered Images and Ground-truths
-All rendered images and the corresponding ground-truths are saved in folder [data/rendering/data/](https://drive.google.com/drive/folders/1Z61QLpK1rslnPMPs0QYj5rEjqNzCRzYd?usp=sharing).
+All rendered images and the corresponding ground-truths are saved in folder [data/rendering/data/](https://mclab.ucsd.edu/OpenRooms_public/data/rendering/data/).
 In the following, we will detail each type of rendered data and how to read and interpret them.
-Two example scenes with images and all ground-truths are included in [Demo](https://drive.google.com/drive/folders/1SNgrVUhXrKTt8pftdQpUj80mXtK2FyeB?usp=sharing) and [Demo.zip](https://drive.google.com/file/d/1910EC4IIoR4fkdqSnd2vk2-A_G6cxTpi/view?usp=sharing).
-The training/testing split of the scenes can be found in [train.txt](https://drive.google.com/file/d/1ZhHaOPtnICGnEp9cgXT0HPaEm2SkdIJJ/view?usp=sharing) and [test.txt](https://drive.google.com/file/d/11HNfjg50Ku5ufEwiLzvRJ_SVzsk0eYU2/view?usp=sharing).
+The training/testing split of the scenes can be found in [train.txt](https://mclab.ucsd.edu/OpenRooms_public/data/rendering/data/train.txt) and [test.txt](https://mclab.ucsd.edu/OpenRooms_public/data/rendering/data/test.txt).

-1. **[Image](https://drive.google.com/drive/folders/1-DhVDNjPc1l8Vu9Qt_yMbHnpC9OEUa-q?usp=sharing)** and **[Image.zip](https://drive.google.com/file/d/11046xQ9L6SkahoxF0W3cn__pmFZQYKyv/view?usp=sharing)**: The 480 × 640 HDR images `im_*.hdr`, which can be read with the python command.
+1. **[Image](https://mclab.ucsd.edu/OpenRooms_public/data/rendering/data/Image/)** and **[Image.zip](https://mclab.ucsd.edu/OpenRooms_public/data/rendering/data/Image.zip)**: The 480 × 640 HDR images `im_*.hdr`, which can be read with the python command.
     ```python
     im = cv2.imread('im_1.hdr', -1)[:, :, ::-1]
     ```
     We render images for `main_xml(1)`, `mainDiffMat_xml(1)` and `mainDiffLight_xml(1)`.

-2. **[Material](https://drive.google.com/drive/folders/1E8wMJHDqnN7rArQH28_alTe870078Qpp?usp=sharing)** and **[Material.zip](https://drive.google.com/file/d/1yPFzSMxStjZtPN2vC43-p45Gq9NGFNPF/view?usp=sharing)**: The 480 × 640 diffuse albedo maps `imbaseColor_*.png` and roughness map `imroughness_*.png`.
+2. **[Material](https://mclab.ucsd.edu/OpenRooms_public/data/rendering/data/Material/)** and **[Material.zip](https://mclab.ucsd.edu/OpenRooms_public/data/rendering/data/Material.zip)**: The 480 × 640 diffuse albedo maps `imbaseColor_*.png` and roughness map `imroughness_*.png`.
 Note that the diffuse albedo map is saved in sRGB space.
 To load it into linear RGB space, we can use the following python commands.
 The roughness map is saved in linear space and can be read directly.
     ```python
     im = cv2.imread('imbaseColor_1.hdr')[:, :, ::-1]
     im = (im.astype(np.float32 ) / 255.0) ** (2.2)
     ```
     We only render the diffuse albedo maps and roughness maps for `main_xml(1)` and `mainDiffMat_xml(1)` because `mainDiffLight_xml(1)` share the same material maps with the `main_xml(1)`.

-3. **[Geometry](https://drive.google.com/drive/folders/1i7IMlGf_LDjuHbM6sutwOO5LjzXcbVN2?usp=sharing)** and **[Geometry.zip](https://drive.google.com/file/d/1FRPMKIDzFN1puk27MMGaIxCoi6HmLGyE/view?usp=sharing)**: The 480 × 640 normal maps `imnomral_*.png` and depth maps `imdepth_*.dat`.
+3. **[Geometry](https://mclab.ucsd.edu/OpenRooms_public/data/rendering/data/Geometry/)** and **[Geometry.zip](https://mclab.ucsd.edu/OpenRooms_public/data/rendering/data/Geometry.zip)**: The 480 × 640 normal maps `imnomral_*.png` and depth maps `imdepth_*.dat`.
 The R, G, B channel of the normal map corresponds to right, up, backward direction of the image plane.
 To load the depth map, we can use the following python commands.
     ```python
     with open('imdepth_1.dat', 'rb') as fIn:
         # Read the height and width of depth